 Appeals regarding refusal of entry or ejection from district property may be filed in accordance with FNG(LOCAL) or GF(LOCAL).
-[See also Student Code of Conduct.]

 Visitors Participating in Special Programs for Students

 Business, Civic, and Youth Groups

 The district may invite representatives from patriotic societies listed in Title 36 of the United States Code to present information to interested students about membership in the society.